 The library has combined in one area the circulating books, DVDs, and Reference materials on Job Hunting & Career Development.
 If you need help with this section please call 262.636.9217 or ask one of our friendly Reference Staff for Assistance.

 Resume Preparation, Employment Interviewing and Job-Hunting Strategy

-All of our job hunting materials are under the call number 650.14 in the Job Hunting & Career Information Neighborhood, and include resume preparation, cover letters, employment interviews, and general job hunting tactics and strategies.
+All of our job hunting materials are under the call number 650.14 in the Non-Fiction Collection, and include resume preparation, cover letters, employment interviews, and general job hunting tactics and strategies.

 Most of these books are in high demand.
 Visit the Adult Services Reference Desk to get help placing holds on materials that are not available.